Alethio36/mediastack/README.md

 egress through the tunnel.
 Known property: if the tunnel is hard down, push notifications are down with it — the script still logs locally.

+## Jellyfin polish (GUI, once)

+wire names the server (the container default is a random ID hash) and builds libraries/keys, but three worthwhile settings stay yours in the
+Dashboard: **Networking -> Published server URL** (set your `https://jellyfin.<domain>` so apps and casting advertise the right address), **Playback -> Transcoding** (enable hardware acceleration only if you pass a GPU/QSV device into the container), and library metadata language/country if you want something other than en-US.

 ## Search (JellySearch)

 The `search` profile makes Jellyfin search instant and typo-tolerant.